emer/axon/README.md

 * The `emer` interfaces are designed to support generic access to network state, e.g., for the 3D network viewer, but specifically avoid anything algorithmic.
 Thus, they allow viewing of any kind of network, including PyTorch backprop nets.

-* Layers have a `Shape` property, using the `etensor.Shape` type, which specifies their n-dimensional (tensor) shape.
+* Layers have a `Shape` property, using the `tensor.Shape` type, which specifies their n-dimensional (tensor) shape.
 Standard layers are expected to use a 2D Y*X shape (note: dimension order is now outer-to-inner or *row-major* now), and a 4D shape then enables `Pools` as hypercolumn-like structures within a layer that can have their own local level of inihbition, and are also used extensively for organizing patterns of connectivity.

 # Data Parallel